Roberto Bautista Agut: 2022: Second ATP Cup Final, tenth title, 350th career win

-2023: Adelaide finalist, out of top 25
+2023: Adelaide finalist

-Bautista Agut started his season at the Adelaide International 1.
-He upset fourth seed and world No. 8, Andrey Rublev, in the first round.
+Bautista Agut started his 2023 season in Adelaide.
+At the first tournament, he upset fourth seed and world No. 8, Andrey Rublev, in the first round.
 He lost in the second round to eventual finalist Sebastian Korda.
-Seeded fourth at the Adelaide International 2, He beat seventh seed and compatriot, Alejandro Davidovich Fokina, in the quarterfinals and last year’s champion and home favorite, Thanasi Kokkinakis, in the semifinals to reach his first final of the season.
+Seeded fourth at the second tournament, he beat seventh seed and compatriot, Alejandro Davidovich Fokina, in the quarterfinals and last year's champion and home favorite, Thanasi Kokkinakis, in the semifinals, to reach his first final of the season.
 He was defeated in the final by lucky loser, Kwon Soon-woo, in three sets.
+Seeded 24th at the Australian Open, he reached the fourth round where he lost to eventual semifinalist, Tommy Paul.